Jay Ramsey

 Gerald Hugh Ramsey (a.k.a.
-Jay Ramsey) is an American singer, songwriter, musician, and performer.
+Jay Ramsey) was an American singer, songwriter, musician, and performer.
 As a recording artist in the 1950s, 1960s, and 1970s, Ramsey had releases on several record labels including United Artist Records, Reprise Records, Casablanca Records, ABC Records and Hanover Records.
 His songs have been recorded by popular artists including Elvis Presley, Conway Twitty, Roy Clark, Johnny Tillotson, and Billy Mize.
 His song "We Can Make the Morning" was included on Presley's 1972 Gold award-winning album Elvis Now on RCA Records.
+He died on 26 April 2025.

 Biography

 Ramsey grew up in Sanger, Texas and attended Sanger High School.
 When he was 14 years old his parents took him to donate used clothing to an orphanage and while there he noticed his father's previously donated guitar sitting against a wall in the director's office.
 He asked the director about the guitar and was told he could take it home.
 After one lesson from his father, he taught himself to play.
 Ramsey began writing songs at the age of 16 and began performing in a band while in high school.
 He attended college at the University of North Texas in Denton, Texas.
-In 1962 he married Joan Speck of Celina, Texas and together they have two daughters.
+In 1962 he married Joan Speck of Celina, Texas, and together they have two daughters.
 Ramsey and Speck have since divorced.